sunjc826/mini-orm/README.md

 /**
  * Creates an author with name 'TestAuthor' and age 30 */
-// This is perfectly fine in terms of runtime, but Typescript
-// does not know that you are trying to create an Author.
 Author.create({ name: "TestAuthor", age: 30 });
-// Do this instead.
-// Now, Typescript will provide autocomplete suggestions
-// for instance attributes like name that are defined on Author.
-Author.create<Author>({ name: "TestAuthor", age: 30 });

 /**
  * This is needed to save your newly created object to the database.